milvus-io/community/blog/en/matryoshka-embeddings-detail-at-multiple-scales.md

 - Alibaba’s [`gte-multilingual-base`](https://huggingface.co/Alibaba-NLP/gte-multilingual-base)

-For a complete guide on using Matryoshka embeddings with Milvus, see the notebook _Funnel Search with Matryoshka Embeddings_.
+For a complete guide on using Matryoshka embeddings with Milvus, see the notebook _Funnel Search with Matryoshka Embeddings_ (coming soon).

 ## Summary